 Employment of HR directors is expected to grow about 9% by 2026.
-Organizations are seeing a need for higher level management in every industry, leading them to hire HR directors to help keep everything organized.
+Organizations are seeing a need for higher level management in every industry, leading them to hire HR directors to provide strategic support and leadership.
 As organizations grow larger, go public, and expand, they need HR directors in charge of all of the tasks of personnel.

-The CHRO or chief human resources officer is the highest HR role in a company.
+The CHRO or chief human resources officer is typically the highest HR role in a company.
 These professionals are in charge of all the HR efforts within an organization.
 They help focus the company mission and ensure the HR goals align with the vision.
 They work with other executives and senior managers to implement the HR plans, help improve management issues, develop comprehensive recruiting and retention plans, implement the comprehensive compensation and benefits plans and ensure they meet budgetary needs, and are the overall leader for the other HR professionals in an organization.

 CHRO careers are expected to grow 6% by 2028, about as fast as the national average for careers.
-C-level positions often have low turnover, so there may be less opportunity to move into these positions.
-However organizations are always looking to bring qualified experts into this positions to help their company thrive.
+C-level positions often have low turnover, however organizations are always looking to bring qualified experts into these positions to help their company thrive.

 A bachelor's degree in human resource management is the starting place for a career as a CHRO.
 Your bachelor’s degree will help you learn about the responsibilities of HR and lay the foundation for meeting your career goals.
 You'll be able to work your way up, learning and gaining experience, prepare to possibly pursue a master's degree, and be qualified for a C-level position in human resources down the road.